HybridRobotics/multiple-quadrotor-flexible-hose/README.md

 2. Run the scripts.

-`example1.m, example2.m` presents example templates to simulate _multiple-quadrotor-flexible-hose_ dynamics along with LQR control on the linearized dynamics.
+`example1.m, example2.m` present example templates to simulate _multiple-quadrotor-flexible-hose_ dynamics along with LQR control on the linearized dynamics.

 Scripts for the simulations presented in the paper are `sim_1a_SETPOINT_nQ2.m, sim_1b_SETPOINT_nQ3.m,  sim_2_TRAJ_nQ2.m`.

 ### Using MEX files
-Use `matlab/utils/func_generators/generateMexFiles.m` to MEX the dynamics for appropriate system parameters, to reduce simulation time.
+Use `matlab/utils/func_generators/generateMexFiles.m` to MEX the dynamics for appropriate system parameters (to reduce simulation time).

 ## Simulations